Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Experience with regulatory engagement and authority correspondence.

-For a thorough understanding of the penalty landscape that informs legal risk analysis, consult our guide on EU AI Act fines and enforcement.
+To really understand the penalties that drive this legal risk analysis, read our guide on EU AI Act fines and enforcement.

 5. Technical AI Auditor